susy2015/StopCfg/README.md

 If you have not already, first follow the instructions [here](https://github.com/susy2015/SusyAnaTools#instructions) to download and setup the TopTagger, TopTaggerTools and SusyAnaTools repositories.

-This will allow you to run the nEvts.C and updateSamples.py scripts.
+This will allow you to run the scripts used to make new config files and file lists and check number of events.

-Here is an example for updating sampleSets.cfg with new weights.
-For this example, we are changing from the SoftBjet_PhotonNtuples samples to the CMSSW8028_2016 samples.
-- old path: /eos/uscms/store/user/lpcsusyhad/Stop_production/SoftBjet_PhotonNtuples/
-- new path: /eos/uscms/store/user/lpcsusyhad/Stop_production/CMSSW8028_2016/

 ### 1. Generate new sample set file with updated paths.